danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 4. Reduce the dataset to map of (key: Country Name, value: Cases) pairs
 5. Set the dataset to a new state variable, `countryDataset`

-You can try to use your fancy new `countryDataset` as reference data for your chloropleth map, so if you go ahead and give it a try...
+You can try to use your fancy new `countryDataset` as reference data for your choropleth map, so if you go ahead and give it a try...

 **Map.jsx**
 ```diff